cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 Expands the panel to show the details.
-This method updates the CSS custom property for the expanded height and emits the uiExpansionPanelToggle event with the current state and element reference.
-It also sets the expanded property to true.
+This method updates the CSS custom property for the expanded height and sets the expanded property to true.
+It ensures that the panel transitions smoothly to its expanded state, making the details content fully visible.
+The method returns a promise that resolves once the panel is expanded.

 #### Returns